Generational Shifts in Trust: Why Gen Z Prefers AI for Guidance & Growth

 On a strategic level, companies must acknowledge this generational shift and prepare accordingly.
 Adapting leadership methods to offer more of the mentorship and development feedback that Gen Z seeks, and doing so with the help of AI, could form a new model for corporate personal development—a hybrid of human expertise and technological efficiency that speaks directly to tomorrow's Gen Z leaders.

-By recognizing the underpinnings of their comfort with technological advancements and understanding the pragmatic approach they take to their personal growth, businesses can start to reconfigure their practices to better suit this emerging Gen Z workforce dynamic.
+By recognizing Gen Z’s digital preferences and understanding their pragmatic approach to personal growth, businesses can start to reconfigure practices to better suit this emerging Gen Z workforce dynamic.

 Gen Z Tech: Bridging the Gap Between Human and AI Advisors